String of pearl balloon arch - everything you need to know (and a little bit more!)

 Plus points - ideal for framing a focal point

-String of pearl arches are ideal for framing a focal point indoors, such as doorways, a cake or gift table.
+String of pearl arches are ideal for framing a focal point indoors, such as doorways, a cake or gift table, or a stage.

 The balloons are helium-filled and tied to a transparent monofilament line so they float, creating a wonderful sense of movement.